 If an option, order an extra bank card that is either attached to your existing account or get a new account with a new card altogether.
 Having two accounts, each with own bank card, came to my rescue when I lived in SEA and my wallet was stolen from my backpack.

 The same goes for all of your important documents.
 Make copies or scans of them and save them in the cloud.
-Be it your passport, driver’s licence, travel insurance, or marriage certificate — you don’t want to lose them.
+Be it your passport, driver’s license, travel insurance, or marriage certificate — you don’t want to lose them.

 And one final observation: if you’re an unmarried woman, it might come in handy to slip a fake wedding ring on your finger.
 Asians are very family-oriented and complete strangers will immediately interrogate you about “your deal”.
 That is, unless you’re hoping to snatch yourself a husband on your travels, which will prove to be quite easy.